agbernard/ingest-demo/README.md

     cd <project root>/ingest-demo/workers
     mvn compile exec:java -Dexec.args="n" (where n = an integer specifying the number of workers to start)

-Note: this is the only piece that actually requires Java 7, but there is not technical reason for it.
+Note: this is the only piece that actually requires Java 7, but there is no technical reason for it.
 It was used just to experiment with some [new features](http://www.theserverside.com/tutorial/Use-try-with-resources-Language-Enhancements-for-the-Java-7-OCPJP-Exam).

 ####Server 5
 Web service to send content to the distributor: